commercetools/sphere-node-product-csv-sync/README.md

 #### Base attributes

 To create or update products you need to provide the following headers and columns.
-You will always need the `productType` on the master variant.
-Further you need to provide the `variantId` to define the specific variants.
-The master variant should always have the variantId 1.
+You will always need the `productType` on the master variant and should be blank for rest of the variants.
+Further you need to provide the `variantId` to define the specific variants and Master Variant should be always at the top.
+No Longer will work -> (~~The master variant should always have the variantId 1.~~)

 You can define the `productType` via id or name (as long as it is unique).
 Other base attributes which can be specified are `sku`, `key` and `variantKey`.